A new study suggests that whiskey, a drink as old as the hills from Ireland, boasts health benefits.

 They would then be tested and leave the clinic.
 Each participant would visit the clinic at 7-day intervals, in a total of three visits over three weeks, having a different one of the above three drinks each time they visited, and being tested with their reactions to each.

-While it has been long-accepted that red wine raises the level of anti-oxidants present in the body which fight heart disease, the study suggested that a whiskey-drinker would absorb more of the chemicals which fights off coronary heart disease.
+While it has been long-accepted that red wine raises the level of anti-oxidants present in the body which fight heart disease and Tumeric has a number of benefits, the study suggested that a whiskey-drinker would absorb more of the chemicals which fights off coronary heart disease.

 The impact of drinking red wine proved significant in the study, although its results were short-lived, and while a 100ml glass of red wine would offer a higher concentration of “phenol” chemicals in the body, those found in whiskey could be absorbed by the body in higher numbers.
 The non-matured whiskey proved to decrease the capacity of antioxidants in the body; it is suggested that this is due to its copper content.

 With whiskey culture being a defining aspect of the drinking culture in Ireland for generations, and a new, trendy market for whiskey unfolding in recent years, this study has been welcomed with open arms.

 The Director General of the Scottish Whiskey Association announced that “This research is yet further evidence that the moderate consumption and enjoyment of all alcoholic beverages is beneficial to health.”